gillesvink/NukeDockerBuild/README.md

 ## How to use
 Build the image you need locally.
-This can be done with the build.sh or build.ps1 scripts.
+This can be done with the build.sh or build.
 Specify the Nuke version you need, and it will build the correct image to use.
 For example 15.1 is specified in the examples here:

+It is build within a separate dind container, and then copied over to the host.
+This makes it possible to build images with just Docker installed.
+All necessary dependencies will be installed automatically within the dind container.

 ### Linux
 ```bash